Asian Lady Beetles

 Signs of an Asian Lady Beetle Infestation

 The most troubling sign of the multicolored Asian lady beetles is the mass appearance of large numbers of adults on and around buildings.
 This occurs during the fall with renewed activity on warm winter days and again in the spring.
 The larvae may be seen on plants or outdoor surfaces but, due to their radically different appearance from the adults, may not be recognized.
+More on lady bug infestations.

 During the summer, homeowners can prevent many lady beetle problems.
 Inspect the outside of the house carefully.
 Caulk cracks around windows and doors.
 Check the attic, roof and overhang vents.
 Repair any damaged screens.
 Check the weather stripping on all exterior doors.
 Repair any damaged window screens.
 Inside the home, patch any holes that lead into the attic.